Frequently Asked Questions

 Is it worth the price of admission?

 We think so.
 For the price of your ticket you will see the beautifully furnished home of a prominent San Diego family of the nineteenth century, including the elegant parlor; dining room; Mr. Whaley's study; four bedrooms; and the reconstructed lean-to kitchen.
 You will also see San Diego's first commercial theater and second county courthouse, both located inside the building.
-The grounds, featuring the rose garden and replica nineteenth century gazebo, are a county park and are free to the public.
+The grounds, featuring a lovely flower garden, are a county park and are free to the public.
 All admission monies go toward keeping the museum operating, paying our staff, general upkeep, and the ongoing restoration of the Whaley House.

 Why do prices increase after 5pm?